What Do You Need to Declare When Arriving in New Zealand?

 - any souvenirs made from plant material, such as items stuffed with seeds and straw

-- herbal medicines, health supplements and homeopathic remedies
+- herbal medicines, health supplements and homoeopathic remedies

 - religious offerings.